 Identified six organizations interested in becoming NCMHA members

-Submitted a response in opposition to Proposed CMS Rule Changes on the Medicare Prescription Drug Benefit Programs to exclude antidepressants and anti-psychotics from protected status which would be harmful to the quality of life of older adults with mental health challenges
+Submitted a response (2016 NCMHA Response to CMS Proposed Regulation) in opposition to Proposed CMS Rule Changes on the Medicare Prescription Drug Benefit Programs to exclude antidepressants and anti-psychotics from protected status which would be harmful to the quality of life of older adults with mental health challenges

 Fostered the development of a partnership between NCOA, the VA, and ACL to meet mental health and other needs of veterans through an invited VA presentation on partnership development at a NCMHA Coalition meeting